I often use Makefiles in some of my projects.

 You can also define variables inside your Makefile.

-Variables may also be overridden when invoking make
+Variables may also be overridden when invoking make, giving extra flexibility.

 For instance, with the example above: